 PROMISING FUTURES SCHOLARSHIP CEREMONY

-Our 2022 Promising Futures Scholarship Ceremony will take place Saturday, June 11th.
+Our 2022 Promising Futures Scholarship Ceremony took place Saturday, June 11th.

 In 2021, our 35th Annual Promising Futures Scholarship Ceremony included a drive-through event at our Manor Rd. location, as well as an online celebration of our 2021 Promisees and graduates.